Postgraduate Course: Practice of Composition for Screen (MUSI11055)

 ||Availability||Not available to visiting students

-The course aims to develop compositional skills through group organised projects and tutorial supervision of practical work, collaborative sessions involving film makers, game developers, sound designers and/or animators while engaging in the technical medium of composing for screen.
+The course aims to develop compositional skills through tutorial supervision of practical projects, collaborative sessions involving film makers, game developers, sound designers and/or animators while engaging in the technical medium of composing for screen.
 You will:

 Improve your abilities in composing for media, especially those for the screen and musical performance.